-Genetics of flu susceptibility: Researchers find gene that can transform mild influenza to a life-threatening diseaseMarch 25th, 2012 in Genetics /
+Genetics of flu susceptibility: Researchers find gene that can transform mild influenza to a life-threatening diseaseMarch 25, 2012 in Medicine & Health / Genetics

 A genetic finding could help explain why influenza becomes a life-threating disease to some people while it has only mild effects in others.
 New research led by the Wellcome Trust Sanger Institute has identified for the first time a human gene that influences how we respond to influenza infection.

 People who carry a particular variant of a gene called IFITM3 are significantly more likely to be hospitalised when they fall ill with influenza than those who carry other variants, the team found.
 This gene plays a critical role in protecting the body against infection with influenza and a rare version of it appears to make people more susceptible to severe forms of the disease.
 The results are published in the journal Nature.

 A central question about viruses is why some people suffer badly from an infection and others do not.
 IFITM3 is an important protein that protects cells against virus infection and is thought to play a critical role in the immune system's response against such viruses as H1N1 pandemic influenza, commonly known as 'swine flu'.
 When the protein is present in large quantities, the spread of the virus in lungs is hindered, but if the protein is defective or absent, the virus can spread more easily, causing severe disease.

 "Although this protein is extremely important in limiting the spread of viruses in cells, little is known about how it works in lungs," explains Aaron Everitt, first author from the Wellcome Trust Sanger Institute.
 "Our research plays a fundamental part in explaining how both the gene and protein are linked to viral susceptibility."